XiaoleiZ/UK_DNK_IBD/README.md

 segnum - total number of IBD segments

-IBD1 - total sharing of IBD1 (cM) (only one pair of haplotypes share IBD)
+IBD1 - total sharing of IBD1 (cM) (only one pair of haplotypes shares IBD)

 IBD2 - total sharing of IBD2 (cM) (two pairs of haplotypes share IBD)

 totg - total IBD sharing (cM), which is calculated as IBD1+2*IBD2

 For cohorts with a biobank-scale sample size (N>500K), to speed up the process, one can run this program in parallel for each chromosome and then combine the computed results for all the chromosomes.
-Thus we also developed sumchr_IBDkin.
+Thus, we also developed **sumchr_IBDkin**.

 ## sumchr_IBDkin  - combine multiple outputs from IBDkin into one